numbervine/ip2currency/README.md

 IP2Currency should now be installed

-##Administration and usage
+## Administration and usage

 Once IP2Currency is activated you should see an admin page under Settings -> IP2Currency

 On actvation one default price set is created for each product.
 This set of prices is used as default for the corresponding product in case
-a. the country of client IP is not set, and/or
+* the country of client IP is not set, and/or
-b. the country of client IP cannot be determined
+* the country of client IP cannot be determined

 These default rows cannot be deleted.
 However, they can be edited.